 The Hermann Miller Aeron

-The ‘MIRRA Chair.
-The pelvic support is the only component of the Hermann Miller, and other, ranges that can lift these otherwise well designed chairs from at least one of the seriously adverse effects of the common upright chair (‘machines for making backache’).
-The back support only becomes ‘iliac’ at it’s lowest adjustment, A more user friendly plastic band whose depth can be adjusted replaces the uncomfortable adjustable (usually wrongly) rod. .
+The pelvic support, included with the ‘Off Load’ system, is the only component of the Hermann Miller, and other, ranges that can lift these otherwise well designed chairs from at least one of the seriously adverse effects of the common upright chair (‘machines for making backache’).
+The back support only becomes ‘iliac’ at it’s lowest adjustment, A more user friendly plastic band whose depth can be adjusted replaces the uncomfortable adjustable (usually wrongly) rod.
 The back view shows that it is still slightly too high and likely to act as an adverse lumbar support.

 The OKAMURA ATLAS chair & Cruise concept.

-The designers had probably not seen the principles that I had formulated to make this mode optimally functional.
+The designers had probably not seen the principles that I had formulated and tested at Cambridge, to make this mode optimally functional.
 In my opinion, the reclined mode made this chair the best on the market at that tme.
 It has plenty of room for improvement.
 For further consideration see ☛ Okamura Atlas→

 The OKAMURA CONTESSA chair